Pickle Brined Chicken Tenders can be made in the air fryer or the oven. They’re a nice, lightened-up way to make chicken fingers!

 The book is packed with 75 healthy recipes for all meals of the day.
 Almost every single recipe is accompanied by a photo.
 Here are some recipes that are definitely on my MUST-TRY list: Cinnamon Rolls with Cream Cheese Icing, Petite Spiced Pumpkin Bread, Baked Clam Dip, Loaded Zucchini Skins, Asian Turkey Meatballs with Hoisin Sauce, Carne Asada Salad, Meat-Lover’s Pizza Stuffed Peppers, Crab Cake Sandwiches with Cajun Mayo, Buffalo Cauliflower Nuggets and Crispy Sweet Potato Fries.

-I had to try out my new air fryer, and my kiddo requested that I try making the Pickle Brined Chicken Tenders.
 The first thing you have to do is brine the chicken tenders in pickle juice for 8 hours (I only brined for 4 hours, and the tenders turned out perfect).
 We always have pickles on hand, so it was easy for me to save the juice for the brining.
 You can plan to do the same.
 The brining is an important step.
 It’s the pickle juice that will help that chicken take on its tenderness and remain nice and juicy after cooking.